You’re No Lebanese Gourmet Unless…

 Is that moudardara rice and lentil pilaf too salty?
 Squeeze a wedge or two of lemon over it.
 How about the lahm bi ajeen?
 Is it unbearably spicy?
 Nothing a squeeze of lemon won’t solve.
 And what of the tasteless fattouch?
 Sure, it’s bursting with color and robust freshness, but it just doesn’t hit the spot.
 So mash a few cloves of garlic!
 And the chicken taouk sandwich?
 Take it from us – you won’t be able to wolf it down without a deeply fragrant garlic aioli.
 No matter if you’re seeing people afterward or on a date: if they don’t understand, then they’re not real friends (or lovers!).
 A pearl of wisdom from us: be wary of those who reject the powers of garlic and lemon!

-Your favorite Lebanese dessert is konafa, even if you don’t particularly care for sweets.
+Your favorite Lebanese dessert is konafa, even if you don’t particularly

 In fact, that’s exactly why you enjoy it, because it strikes the perfect balance between salty and sweet.
 Lebanese konafa is traditionally crafted with melted white Akkawi cheese and semolina.
 If it weren’t for the addition of syrup, which packs in sugar, orange blossom water and rose water, then konafa would hardly qualify as a dessert.
 For good measure, you stuff a slice of konafa inside a sesame-studded kaakeh, promoting it to sandwich filler status.
 Bizarre, isn’t it?
 But hey, let’s not question a perfect thing!